ReSharper 2024.3 Help

 • Select a type in the editor and drag-n-drop the selected type to the diagram.

-• To find and add all referenced types, right-click a type or a grouping item and choose Add all referenced types in the context menu.
+• To find and add all referenced types, right-click a type or a grouping item and choose Add all referenced types.
 If you invoke this command on a grouping item (folder or project), ReSharper adds referenced types for all types that are currently shown.

 Adding types to the type dependency diagram

-Select a type and press Enter or click it to add it to the diagram.
+Select a type and press Enter or click a type to add it to the diagram.
 Types highlighted with green in the drop-down are already added to the diagram.
 If you select such type, the diagram focus moves to it.

 • In the details popup, click any related type to add it, or use the Add all used types to the diagram, Add all usages to the diagram, Add all base types, and Add all immediate inheritors links to add multiple types.